Key Takeaways

 This is the tracker for anyone who wants the strongest real-time performance during airport travel.
 If you want the best GPS tracker for luggage, SpaceHawk is the top choice based on speed, precision, coverage, and overall reliability during my testing.

-With motion-activated tracking and 3–10 second refresh intervals, SpaceHawk lasted anywhere from 7 to 10 days during my trips.
-That includes delays, long-haul flights, and plenty of airport downtime.
-For real-time GPS, that was genuinely solid.
+With motion-activated tracking and 3–10 second refresh intervals, SpaceHawk ran 7 to 10 days per trip, even with delays and long airport downtime.
 I never once ran into a “battery low” panic mid-trip.
+The SpaceHawk app was the cleanest and most responsive of any platform I used.
+Alerts came through almost instantly.

+Route playback loaded in seconds, and maps didn’t freeze or stall the way Tracki’s app occasionally did.
 Spacehawk refreshed faster than Tracki, worked in more countries than Spark Nano 7, and provided true GPS tracking that AirTag simply cannot offer.

 Benefits and Drawbacks Summary